audrasjb/gdpr-data-request-form/README.txt

 - An email is sent to the website administrator to validate the request.
 - The personal data are sent by email to the user/visitor (as a 3-day available download link), or erased, depending on the user request type.

-= How to display Data Request Forms using shortcodes? =
+= How to display Data Request Forms using the shortcode? =

 Use our shortcode `[gdpr-data-request]` in your posts or pages.

+= How to display Data Request Forms using the PHP function? =

+Use our function: `echo gdrf_data_request_form()` in your theme/child theme.

 = How to display Data Request Forms using widgets? =